GAM-team/GAM/docs/gam.cfg.md

 ## Introduction
-GAM uses a configuration file, gam.cfg, to store the values of the various environment variables and signal files used by Basic GAM.
+GAM uses a configuration file, gam.cfg, to store the values of the various environment variables and signal files used by Legacy GAM.
 Configuration files client_secrets.json, oauth2.txt, oauth2service.json and extra_args.txt are moved to a version independent location.
 This should simplify upgrading GAM versions in the future.
 Additionally, if you support multiple clients/domains or have multiple users running GAM, gam.cfg lets you easily manage your configuration.